OxWearables/rap_data_access_instructions/README.md

 *Note that while this method allows you to quickly pull data on a few specific variables, it might not be considered as easily reproducible by outside researchers.*

  Use cases:
 **I want to extract UKB data for my analysis:** You can either use the Jupyter Notebook method or the RAP data explorer method.
-We recommend using the Jupyter notebook method, /data_access_instructions/data_extraction_template.ipynb, if possible as it is more reproducible.
+We recommend using the Jupyter notebook method if possible as it is more reproducible.

 If you want to add a few variables to an existing dataset or want a quicker method of pulling data, you can follow the TAP Table Table Exporter instructions.
 However, this method is not easily reproducible and not preferred by our group.